isnihal/DayCraft/README.md

 5. Open a pull request.

 ## 📄 License
-App Name is released under the [MIT License](https://opensource.org/license/mit/).
+DayCraft is released under the [MIT License](https://opensource.org/license/mit/).
 See the LICENSE file for more information.

 ## 📞 Contact
 nihalismailk@gmail.com